1999 Speaker Recognition Benchmark

 |Citation:||Przybocki, Mark, and Alvin Martin.
 1999 Speaker Recognition Benchmark LDC99S81.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1999.|

-The 1999 speaker recognition evaluation is part of an ongoing series of yearly evaluations conducted by NIST.
-These evaluations provide an important contribution to the direction of research efforts and the calibration of technical capabilities.
+The ongoing series of yearly evaluations conducted by NIST provide an important contribution to the direction of research efforts and the calibration of technical capabilities.
 They are intended to be of interest to all researchers working on the general problem of text independent speaker recognition.
+To this end, the evaluation was designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible.

 Technical Objectives of the 1999 speaker recognition evaluation were:

-The evaluation data was drawn from the Switchboard-2 Phase 3 corpus.
+The evaluation data was drawn from Switchboard-2 Phase III Audio (LDC2002S06) and is divided into training and test data.
 Both training and test segments were constructed by concatenating consecutive turns for the desired speaker, similar to what was done in 1996.
-Each segment is stored as a continuous speech signal in a separate SPHERE file.
-The speech data is stored in 8-bit mulaw format.
+Each segment is stored as a continuous speech signal in a separate SPHERE file in 8-bit mulaw format.